zen-code-symphony/py-basic-scaffold/README.md

 # django-scaffold

-The objective of this project is to provide a quick basic setup for a python project. `git clone` and make it yours.
+The objective of this project is to provide a quick basic setup for a python project. `git clone` and make it yours!

 # Table of Contents